Senior Research Administrator

 The Department and role purpose

-- Experienced administrator working with the central Research Office and academic colleagues to providing specialist support to the full range of activities related to the research environment.
+- Experienced administrator working with Research and Innovation Services and academic colleagues to provide specialist support to the full range of activities related to the Law School’s research environment.

 - Take responsibility for day to day decision making within own area of responsibility for operational aspects of research service delivery, translating external research body requirements into practical application and advice.